2c9/hi-tech-2022/LAB-11.md

 ### Revoke a certificate

 1. Grep /etc/ssl/index.txt to obtain the serial number of the key to be revoked
-2. openssl ca -revoke /etc/ssl/newcerts/<SERIAL_NUMBER>.pem
+2. openssl ca -revoke /root/ca/newcerts/<SERIAL_NUMBER>.pem -config ca.cnf